codeintegrity-ai/mutahunter/README.md

 - `mutants_killed.json` - Contains the list of mutants that were killed by the test suite.
 - `mutants_survived.json` - Contains the list of mutants that survived the test suite.
 - `mutation_coverage.json` - Contains the mutation coverage report.
+- `test_suite_report.md` - Contains a detailed report of identified weaknesses in the test suite and potential bugs not caught by the test suite.

 An example survived mutant information would be like so: